-It won’t be wrong to say that Bhubaneswar’s charm and spirit rightfully depicts the combination of ancient heritage with modern city life.
-Perhaps, this might be so as, it was established in 1948 when Pandit Jawaharlal Nehru laid the foundation of the capital of Orissa.
-But interestingly, people have found historical shreds of evidence dating back to 3rd century BCE.
+It won’t be wrong to say that Bhubaneswar’s charm and spirit rightfully depict the combination of ancient heritage with modern city life.
+Perhaps, this might be so as it was established in 1948 when Pandit Jawaharlal Nehru laid the foundation of the capital of Orissa.
+But interestingly, people have found historical shreds of evidence dating back to the 3rd century BCE.

 The city doesn’t fail to proudly depict the diversity and unity in the Hindu, Jain and Buddhist cultures which is why there are many beautiful and extraordinary Kalingan temples worth seeing here.
 It is one of the most visited destinations in Eastern India along with Konark and Puri and all the three together form the Golden Triangle.

-Iskcon Temple.
 The Temple is a must-visit mainly owing to its spiritual significance.
-For those of you who don’t know, ISKCON is the abbreviation for International Society of Krishna Consciousness.
-This temple was built in the year of 1991 and is specifically known as the substitute of the Jagannath Temple for locals, which is situated in Puri.
+For those of you who don’t know, ISKCON is the abbreviation for the International Society of Krishna Consciousness.
+This temple was built in the year of 1991 and is specifically known as the substitute for the Jagannath Temple for locals, which is situated in Puri.

-Hirakud Dam.
-This dam is yet another piece of a magnificent piece of architecture.
+This dam is yet another piece of magnificent piece of architecture.
 It is situated at a distance of around 15 km from the Sambalpur district.
 This dam was built in the year 1956 and for a long time has been a source of perpetual popularity among the tourists.
-It has been a significant source for boosting tourism in Orissa as well.
+It has been a significant source of boosting tourism in Orissa as well.

 If the legends associated with this lake are to be believed then the Bindusagar Sarovara was formed by the Mahadeva himself and a single dip in the waters can cure any human of his negative karma.
 As the legends go, it is believed that he had done so to quench the thirst of Maa Parvati.